Awards and Recognition

 View a comprehensive list of Healthgrades awards »

-U.S.News & World Report published its annual list of America’s Best Hospitals, ranking TIRR Memorial Hermann among the top 50 for rehabilitation for the 24th consecutive year, at No.3.
-Children’s Memorial Hermann Hospital was ranked No. 50 in gastroenterology & GI surgery, No.32 in nephrology, No. 47 in neurology & neurosurgery.
-Memorial Hermann-TMC – was ranked No. 49 in nephrology.
+U.S.News & World Report published its annual list of America’s Best Hospitals, ranking TIRR Memorial Hermann among the top 50 for rehabilitation for the 25th consecutive year, at No.3.
+Children’s Memorial Hermann Hospital was ranked No. 25 in Diabetes and Endocrinology.

 Memorial Hermann was named one of the Top 5 Large Health Systems in the nation according to the 15 Top Health Systems study by Truven Health (formerly Thomson Reuters), a leading provider of information and solutions to improve the cost and quality of healthcare.
 Memorial Hermann was the only hospital system in Houston and one of only two in Texas named among the nation’s top 15 health systems.
 The prominent award is based on criteria such as clinical outcomes, patient safety, patient satisfaction and operational efficiency.